geemus/notes/coursera/raw/hacking_exercise_for_health.md

   * 1 minute workout - 20s intense, 3m steady, repeat 3x (~10m + warmup&cooldown)

 ## Week 3: Musculoskeletal Fitness

+* The more force a muscle can generate, the fewer times it can do so before fatigue.
+These are type 2 or fast twitch muscles.
+* The more endurance a muscle has, the less force it can generate.
+These are type 1 or slow twitch muscles.
+* Strength training (especially initially) comes from increased coordination from nervous system, later hypertrophy allows progress to continue.
+* Weight/reps doesn't really matter to elicit muscle growth, the key is degree of effort.
+As long as you work to fatigue, it doesn't matter how you get there.
+This is more efficient, but suboptimal.
+Note: going beyond 30 reps means you should be at a higher resistance.
+* We have protein turnover in the muscles, with damaged things being broken down and new things being built up.
+* Creating a positive net protein balance helps ensure build up overcomes muscle breakdown.
+* Best to get steady doses over the 24 hours following workout.
+Shoot for about 1.6g/kg/day.
+* Key areas to focus on: upper body push, upper body pull, core, legs
+* Consider working from more complex movements that recruit more muscle groups to more isolated.
+* Beginner: squat, push up, pull up, plank
+* First set does the brunt of the work, but as you get stronger consider working toward 3 sets for more optimal gains.
+* FITT principle: Frequency, Intensity, Time, Type
+* Frequency, Intensity, and Time are the most important.
+Type matters less as long as you are doing something consistently.

 ## Week 4: Combining Cardio and Strength Fitness